mr-wizman/Manifest-for-Node/README.md

 That's all!
 Server is started 🚀

-For any personal purposes, you can use `Express` instance by calling
+For any personal purposes, you can access `Express` instance by calling

 ```typescript
 app.expressInstance